Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ### Dec 7, 2020

 - Added a Capture Pokemon skill to make life easier for everyone.
+- Added generic attribute checks - click on the modifier values to roll them.

 ### Nov 28, 2020
 - Added support for temporary bonuses!